StevenVaughan97/My-Pets/MyPets.md

-Considering all my current pets are mammals, I learned good ways to take care of reptiles from [here.](<http://www.reptilesmagazine.com/Care-Sheets/Lizards/Bearded-Dragon/>)
+Considering all my current pets are mammals, I learned good ways to take care of reptiles from [this website.](<http://www.reptilesmagazine.com/Care-Sheets/Lizards/Bearded-Dragon/>)

 ***